wagtail-examples/tutorial-deploy-pythonanywhere-paid/docs/optional/100-1-add-frontend-compilation.md

     webpack-dev-server
 ```

 This will have created a `node_modules` directory in the root of your project.
-That's not a file we need to commit to the repository so add it to the `.gitignore` file.
+It's not a folder we need to commit to the repository so add it to the `.gitignore` file.

 ```bash
 echo "node_modules" >> .gitignore